nucypher/NuBLS/README.md

 ### Usage
 The API for the Python wrapper closely resembles that of the Rust API.
-After building and installing the development version, you can call it in Python with:
+After installing via pip or building the development version, you can call it in Python with:
 ```python
 from pynubls import PrivateKey, PublicKey, hash_message, InvalidSignature